 - The size of the employment law firm.

-Labor law and employment law issues in Denver, Colorado
+Employment law lawyer in Denver, Colorado

 Colorado and federal law prohibit employment discrimination on the basis of age, race, ethnicity, religion, sex, national origin and disability.
 Employers may not treat one employee or applicant less favorably than another for any of these reasons.
 This includes decisions on hiring, termination, promotion, demotion, pay raises, pay cuts, layoffs/reductions in force, assignment of work responsibilities and assignment of work locations.
 Employers also must provide reasonable accommodations to religious practices and disabilities.
 Additionally, employers may not retaliate against an employee who complains about employment discrimination or participates in an investigation of a complaint of employment discrimination.
 Employment discrimination are complicated claims with complicated procedures.
 If you believe you have suffered employment discrimination then you should contact a Denver discrimination lawyer right away.